Air pollution in Turkey: Cities

-Coal and wood are still burnt to heat some older buildings in some cities, although the yellow plaque shows that natural gas is available in the street.
+Coal and wood are still burnt to heat some older buildings in Turkey.
+This is a big city and the yellow plaque shows natural gas is available in the street.

 Many cities in Turkey are more polluted than typical European cities.
-For example, the capital of neighbouring Bulgaria is introducing a low emission zone and restricting coal and wood burning.
+Some nearby cities are taking steps to counter pollution; Sofia, Bulgaria, is introducing a low-emission zone, and restricting the burning of coal and wood.